PavelPoroskov/my-web-extensions/README.md

 ## What it does

 1) Show bookmark folder for current url in top right corner of a page.
-2) Context menu Bookmark Info / "close duplicated tabs"
+2) Page context menu > Bookmark Info > "close duplicated tabs"
   Close duplicated tabs.
   It does not change pinned tabs.
-3) Context menu Bookmark Info / "close bookmarked tabs"
+3) Page context menu > Bookmark Info > "close bookmarked tabs"
   Close duplicated tabs.
   Close bookmarked tabs.
   It does not change pinned tabs.